mmphego/mmphego.github.io/_posts/2022-02-14-Lunch-n-Learn-Docker-and-Docker-compose-Noobs.md

 I thought it would be a good idea to share this experience with you.

-Please do leave a comment if you have any questions or suggestions.
+Please do leave a link/comment if you have any questions or suggestions.

 ## The Walk-through